jasedwards/SkillsChallenge/ReadMe.md

 ### For the following you may write code to demonstrate or just describe how it could be done

 1. Is DbContext used in a thread safe manner?
+  Yes DbContext is used in thread safe manner .
+As it uses async and await.

 2. What would be the server side steps to add an ability to input a new Person record?
+   1.Create a [HttpPost] async method in PeopleController 2.Do the check if the dbcontext.people has a person exist 3.If the person dosn't exist add to the dbcontext.people collection 4.save the dbcontext changes.
+   5.return the new updated collection

 3. What are the security concerns with data UPSERT?
 How would you resolve those concerns?
+  -deadlock because of incompatible locks-
+   -raise key violation errors that shouldn't have happened -insert duplicate key values if that column isn't properly constrained.
+   -That last one is the worst, IMHO, because it's the one that potentially corrupts data

+ Solution:use transaction, and protect table access with appropriate locking